reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 Solidity code for the fiat collateral plugin can be found in [`MaplePoolFiatCollateral.sol`][reserve-collateral-fiat-contract].
 This script is used for the USDC pool.

-The wETH pool relies on [`MaplePoolSelfReferentialCollateral.sol`][reserve-collateral-non-fiat-contract].
+The wETH pool relies on [`MaplePoolSelfReferentialCollateral.sol`][reserve-collateral-self-ref-contract].

 ### Internal Dependencies